NAS vs. SAN vs. DAS – Advantages & Disadvantages

 NAS systems are beneficial for small business owners because they are simple to operate; therefore, an IT professional is often not required.
 NAS is cost-effective with easy and secure data backup, and it can become the next step to DAS (direct-attached storage).
 It also significantly reduces wasted space over other storage technologies such as DAS or SAN (storage area network).
 Furthermore, NAS systems are continually accessible, making it easy for employees to collaborate, respond to customers, and support joint development projects.
 The NAS system also acts like the Cloud, where it can be accessed remotely using a network connection.
 Therefore, the employees can work from anywhere at any given time.

 The weaknesses of NAS are related to scale and performance.
 The NAS is limited to its resources, and if the number of users requiring access increases, the NAS appliance cannot keep up, leading to slow performance and user frustration.
-The NAS systems cannot be easily scaled up or out, and NAS protocols such as NFS and SMB are not fast enough for high-performance applications due to the burdens of low throughput and high latency.
+The NAS systems cannot be easily scaled up or out, and NAS protocols such as Network File System (NFS) and SMB are not fast enough for high-performance applications due to the burdens of low throughput and high latency.
 Furthermore, NAS is network dependent, as files are shared over the local area network (LAN).
 The LAN transfers data from one place to another via data packets by dividing them into several segments and sending them to any terminals.
 However, any of those data packets can be delayed or be sent out of order, and traffic over LAN also becomes a determining factor.

 Storage Area Network